 I remember those teen girl years so well.
 I remember the emotion, the growing pains, the insecurities.
 Maybe that is why when I hear of teenage girls struggling with identity and body image and the hard transitions of the teenage years, my heart squeezes in my chest and I just want to hold them and whisper continuously in their ear, everything is going to be all right.

 I was thinking about that today and pondering all I have learned in my adult years.
 It is incredible what a difference 15 years have made.
 If I could imprint these truths on every teenage girl, I would.
 Here are the 10 things I would tell them as they forge their way into this big, brutal, beautiful world.

 Authenticity trumps cool every day of the week.
 I know that is hard to believe right now.
 But someday it will all make sense.
 For now, just trust me on that one.

 A woman’s beauty, true beauty, resides in her spirit.

 This is why every size and shape and skin color and hair color can be beautiful.
+Don’t get caught up in being on-trend or following the latest makeup tutorials from your favorite influencers.
 Feed your soul and your beauty will radiate and be irresistible.

 Your body is just a shell.